,

 December 10, 2019

 As we sit on the cusp of 2020, we find ourselves living in a world where almost every state imposes tax collection and remittance obligations on remote sellers (an increase of 50 percent from last year) and where a majority of states have enacted rules that impose new tax collection and remittance responsibilities on third party intermediaries, or “marketplace facilitators.”
-While nothing in sales tax is ever certain, here are a few predictions for what we might see emerge in 2020.
+While nothing in sales tax is ever certain, here are a few predictions for sales tax that we might see emerge in 2020.

 1. Every state with a sales tax will enact a remote commerce collection rule.
 This means Florida, Missouri and Louisiana (which already has a law in place that is not yet effective) will join the party.
 In Alaska, additional cities and boroughs (there are 17 or so right now) will join forces with the Alaska Municipal League in their attempt to launch a streamlined remote tax collection process.